antfu/talks/2024-10-19/src/slides.md

 </div>

 <!--
 I think everyone has their own motivations and goals for participating in open source.
 It could be to improve their skills, to have better job opportunities, or simply to make the world a better place, among other reasons.
-Open source is a diverse community, and these motivations are all valid.
+Open source is a diverse community, and all these motivations are valid.
 However, different motivations may lead to different expectations of open source.
-Here, I want to talk about adjusting our expectations of open source, which can help us better integrate into the community and enjoy the benefits of open source.
+Here, I want to talk about adjusting our expectations of open source, which could help us better integrate into the community and enjoy the benefits of open source.

 [click] I like to think of open source projects as gifts.
 When we use someone else's open source project, it's like receiving a free lunch from a stranger.
 And when we contribute to open source, it's like giving a gift, a gesture from our hearts. [click] When you give a gift, you may often receive something in return, but reciprocity should not be the primary goal of giving. [click] For me, the process of open source itself is the goal.
 I enjoy sharing and working together with others to solve problems.
 When you stop focusing on the rewards, you will enjoy the process more, and in the long run, you may receive even more, just like how I am grateful for the opportunity to stand here today and share my thoughts with all of you, thanks to the opportunities provided by open source. [click] Open source is not just about code; it is a community, a culture, a spirit. [click] When you become part of this community, you will meet a group of generous and helpful people.
 They will appreciate your contributions, and you will also receive gratitude and assistance from many others.
 I believe this spirit of mutual support is at the core of open source.